LaibaNadeemx/LaibaNadeemx/README.md

-# 👋 Hi, I'm Laiba!

-🎨 A creative and detail-oriented **UI/UX designer**
+# Laiba Nadeem

+UI/UX Designer in progress
-📱 Passionate about crafting clean, intuitive, and user-friendly interfaces
+Focused on clean, functional, and user-friendly designs.
-✨ Inspired by simplicity, driven by aesthetics, and always learning
-🧠 Exploring design systems, user flows, and modern digital experiences

 ---

-*More designs coming soon.
-Stay tuned!*
+## About Me

+- Designing modern UI for web and mobile platforms
+- Exploring design systems, user flows, and prototypes
+- Passionate about usability and visual clarity

+---

+## Contact

+Email: nadeemlaiba83@gmail.com